venoblin/personal-portfolio-frontend/README.md

 * Javascript

 # Projects
-All of my projects are set up to be inserted as the body of [views/layouts/boilerplate.ejs](views/layouts/boilerplate.ejs),  in the server-side when rendering the page; the project name is passed to the boilerplate so it can be used to get the corresponding stylesheat and script.
+All of my projects are set up to be inserted as the body of [views/layouts/boilerplate.ejs](views/layouts/boilerplate.ejs),  in the server-side when rendering the page; the project name is passed to the boilerplate so it can be used to get the corresponding stylesheet and script.

 Server-side:
 ```